Home – Negligent Security

 Property owners and businesses in Arizona have a legal responsibility to take reasonable measures to protect visitors, residents, and employees from foreseeable criminal acts.
 When they fail to provide adequate security, and someone becomes the victim of an assault, robbery, sexual assault, or other crime on their premises, the property owner or business may be held liable for the resulting harm.
 This is known as negligent security.
-AZ Law Now Injury Attorneys is dedicated to helping victims of crime recover compensation when inadequate security was a contributing factor.
+AZ Law Now Injury Attorneys is dedicated to helping victims of crime recover compensation when negligent security was a contributing factor.
 You should not have to bear the burden of an injury or loss that could have been prevented with proper security measures.

 The key elements to establish a negligent security claim in Arizona typically include: